lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 ### Current Work

-As of 27th Jan 2026 we have threat modelled the use case "AI Assistant Code Generator" (based on using a code-generating AI assistant as a plugin in IDE).
+We have threat modelled the use case "AI Assistant Code Generator" (based on using a code-generating AI assistant as a plugin in IDE).

 The DFD lives [here on Mural](https://app.mural.co/t/securityusecasesandthreatmod1795/m/securityusecasesandthreatmod1795/1761143364260/4f8be761b012f15453ff697a978bf113e9ac215c).